shodan2007/steves-pages/index.md

 ---

 In a world where software shapes lives, I build systems that listen.
-This portfolio blends technical precision with human-centered design — from trauma-aware flows to ethical AI demos.
+This portfolio blends technical precision with behavioral health and human-centered design — from trauma-aware flows to ethical AI.
 Whether you're debugging resilience or architecting trust, you'll find tools here that prioritize clarity, care, and real-world impact.

 <div class="recent-posts-grid">
   {% for post in site.posts %}